Build a Virtual Disk Image¶

 The bootloader

-element defines which bootloader will be used in the
+element defines which bootloader to use in the

-image and offers several options for customizing its configuration.
+image, and the element offers several options for customizing its configuration.

 For details, see: <preferences><type><bootloader>